 Feeding amounts can be a little hard to catch on to at first, but if you write this information down or even come back and look at the table above, eventually it’ll just become second nature.

 And when dusting your feeder insects, it’s easiest to just put some of the supplement in a Ziploc baggy or container along with your insects and shake the bag until they’re all dusted.
-If you want to know the personal brand I use for calcium, D3, and vitamins, then click here to check it out on Amazon.
-It’s a brand that I’ve been using for years and it won’t break the bank.
+I’ve been using this brand for calcium, D3, and vitamins for years.

 Too Much Calcium